-The Asian Philosophies and Cultures (APC) Master's Program offers an introductory study into the spiritual and philosophical traditions of South and Southeast Asia, China, and the Himalayan regions.
-In addition, it seeks to create an environment in which students may gain a broad academic foundation, while critically engaging with textual, historical, sociological/anthropological, and practical applications of Asian philosophy and religion.
+The Asian Philosophies and Cultures MA program offers an introductory study into the spiritual and philosophical traditions of South and Southeast Asia, China, and the Himalayan regions.
+In addition, we seek to create an environment in which students may gain a broad academic foundation, while critically engaging with textual, historical, sociological/anthropological, and practical applications of Asian philosophy and religion.

-The MA curriculum is 36 total units consisting of three foundational courses, 12 units of APC electives, 12 units of general electives, and a culminating Integrative Seminar.
+The MA curriculum is 36 total units, consisting of three foundational courses, 12 units of program electives, 12 units of general electives, and a culminating integrative seminar.
 In this program, you can choose to emphasize Hindu, Buddhist, or Chinese philosophical studies.
-Students in the APC Master's program find the knowledge and experience they gain to be valuable and personally transformative.
-Plus, there is a special APC scholarship fund that can provide financial assistance for qualified applicants within the program.
+Students find that the knowledge and experience they gain in the MA program is valuable and personally transformative.
+Plus, there is a special program scholarship fund that can provide financial assistance for qualified applicants.

-Here is a list of some of the classes that are offered in this program.
-To read an individual course description, click on a link below.
-To view the entire Asian Philosophies and Cultures Course list, go to the CIIS Academic Catalog.
+Below is a list of some of the classes that are offered in this program.
+To read the course description, click on the course title.
+To view the entire Asian Philosophies and Cultures course list, go to the CIIS Academic Catalog.